Mierdin/blog/content/post/2020/2020-05-20-mutable-references-rust.md

 }
 ```

 Prior to this change, since `self` was a copy of the value, all we were doing was declaring that we wanted to be able to mutate that copy.
-By adding the ampersand, we're allowing the `normalize` function to actually borrow ownership of the original value; together with the `mut` keyword, we're now able to make the changes successfully.
+By adding the ampersand, we're allowing the `normalize` function to actually borrow ownership of the original value.
+Together with the `mut` keyword, we're now able to make the changes successfully.
 Re-running this example shows a normalized vector:

 ```rust
 Vec3f { x: 0.26726124, y: 0.5345225, z: 0.8017837 }
 ```

-> Note that rust only allows one mutable reference to a variable at a time, but fortunately that's all we need our function takes the reference, makes a quick change, and returns.
+> Note that rust only allows one mutable reference to a variable at a time, but fortunately that's all we need.
+Our normalization function borrows the reference, makes a quick change, and gives it back.
 The calling code blocks until this is done, at which point the scope the mutable reference was created in is gone.

 # Someday I'll Learn